 - You might have to pay more for your health insurance.

 Why the Size of Your Company May Matter

 But keep in mind that small companies do not have to offer health insurance.
-In fact, your workplace may decide to drop the health insurance it's been offering.
 Employers with fewer than 50 employees don't have to pay a penalty for not offering insurance.

 If your workplace doesn't offer health insurance, you can buy it through your state's Marketplace.

-If your company has 50 or more full-time workers, by 2015, it must offer affordable health insurance with at least minimum coverage for you and your dependents.
-Your dependents are your children up to age 26, but your employer is not required to cover your spouse.
+If your company has 50 to 99 full-time workers, by 2016, it must offer affordable health insurance with at least minimum coverage for you and your dependents.
+Your dependents are your children up to age 26.
+Your employer is not required to cover your spouse.
 If your company doesn't offer this level of insurance it will have to pay a penalty.
 Some big companies may choose to pay the fine.

 What to Do if Your Job's Insurance Is Too Costly